victorstella/firstNodeApi/README.md

 </br>🔹 Express.js;
 </br>🔹 Json Web Token for authentication;
 </br>🔹 Redis to cache an updated copy of the database;
-</br>🔹 Prisma Object Relational Mapper to manage the SQL database through Typescript functions;
+</br>🔹 Prisma Object Relational Mapper to manage the MySQL database through Typescript functions;
 </br>🔹 Socket.io to connect to a front-end app for real-time communication.

+<i>Note: You must have Node.js, MySQL, and Redis installed on your machine, and I strongly recommend using Docker to run both storage tools.</i>